julienmoumne/julienmoumne.github.io/_posts/2015-11-22-introducing-rx-training-games.md

 ## Why Reactive Extensions

-If you have ever developed software that deals with asynchronous data streams such as user inputs, web service requests and I/O then you have probably faced issues related to :
+If you have developed software that deals with asynchronous data streams such as user inputs, web service requests and I/O, you have probably faced issues related to :

  * thread safety
  * synchronization
  * exception management

 Reactive Extensions offer a way of looking at asynchronous data streams as objects that can be queried and composed while abstracting low-level constructs such as threads.

 They can be useful in a wide range of applications :